tangodata/draft.tangoandchaos/source/pages/06/06_06_chest.md

 # The Chest Connection

 Once you are comfortable standing tall and centered, with your shoulders down and back, it's time for the next stage.
 While it may seem simple, we're going to add things fairly rapidly, so remember to always return to the first posture exercises.
 Try to become aware of all the muscles in your body.
 Relax each one, until you feel almost ready to collapse.
 Your shoulders, back, legs, and feet should relax as much as possible, until it seems like only your skeleton and a few muscles are holding you up.
-Work on staying perfectly balanced over the center of your weight—think of it as being a point somewhere between the arches of your feet, a little in front of your heels.
+Work on staying perfectly balanced over the center of your weight -- think of it as being a point somewhere between the arches of your feet, a little in front of your heels.
 Try to become very aware of your center of balance, and stay right over it.
 Feel the tiny movements as you move around it.

 Now, let your body lean slightly forward.
 The center of balance is somewhere on a line exactly between your feet.
-Let it move forward a little—maybe from a spot near your heels, to a place more toward the balls of your feet.
+Let it move forward a little -- maybe from a spot near your heels, to a place more toward the balls of your feet.
 Do it smoothly and gently, as if a puff of wind pushed against your back.
 Be aware of how your balance changes**:**

 ![](/6_pics/stick_man/feetwtfwdW.jpg)